lonepo/SASTRA101/README.md

 * Buckets, bedding, etc. can be bought outside campus or at *Gurunath stores*
 * You are *not restricted* to essentials only — bring whatever makes your stay comfortable- notebooks are available in shops need not bring from home.
+* Lab Manuals and records can be purchased at Gurunath and Vani Vihar(as per faculty instruction)

 ---